Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups: Introduction.

 \begin{thm} Let~$\Pi$ be an absolutely irreducible, admissible, very generic, unitary $E$-Banach space representation of~$\GL_2(\bQ_p)$ with central character $\zeta: Z \to \mO^\times$.
 (See Section~\ref{defngeneric} for the precise genericity conditions we need.)
 Then exactly one of the following holds: \begin{enumerate} \item $\Pi|_{KZ}$ is irreducible. \item $\Pi$ has irreducible supersingular reduction, $\Pi \cong \Pi \otimes (\nr_{-1} \circ \det)$, and $\Pi \cong \Ind_{G^+}^G(\Pi_0)$ for some irreducible~$G^+$-representation $\Pi_0$ such that~$\Pi_0|_{KZ}$ is irreducible.
 (Here $G^+ = \ker(\nr_{-1} \circ \det)$ is the subgroup of~$\GL_2(\bQ_p)$ of elements whose determinant has even valuation.) \item $\Pi$ has a closed $KZ$-stable $E$-subspace of finite dimension over~$E$. \end{enumerate} \end{thm} \begin{corollary} Let~$\Pi$ be as in the statement of Theorem~\ref{restriction}.
 If~$\Pi|_{K}$ has infinite length then a twist of~$\Pi$ has locally algebraic vectors. \end{corollary}

 The statements above refer to topological irreducibility, and all cases of Theorem~\ref{restriction} can occur (see Remark~\ref{casesforPi}).
 We remark that our proofs are independent of the $p$-adic Langlands correspondence for~$\GL_2(\bQ_p)$, and so they have a chance of being applicable to other groups.
-For example, Theorem~\ref{restriction} provides a different perspective on questions recently considered by Dospinescu, Pa{\v s}k{\= u}nas and Schraen~\cite{PaskunasLudwig, DPScharacters} about the length of certain Banach space representations of another compact-mod-centre $p$-adic group, namely the units~$D^\times$ of the nonsplit quaternion algebra~$D$ over~$\bQ_p$.
-We hope that our methods may remain applicable in that context, especially to the cases left untreated in their work (namely when the corresponding Galois representation is Hodge--Tate at~$p$, see~\cite[Section~1.6]{DPScharacters}).
+For example, see the work of Dospinescu, Pa{\v s}k{\= u}nas and Schraen~\cite{PaskunasLudwig, DPScharacters} as well as Hu and Wang~\cite{HuWangD*, HuwangD*II} for analogues of Theorem~\ref{restriction} for the unit group~$D^\times$ of the nonsplit quaternion algebra~$D$ over~$\bQ_p$.

 On the other hand, we emphasize that to get Theorem~\ref{restriction} we make use of one of the main results of the paper \cite{Paskunasimage}, namely that absolutely irreducible admissible unitary Banach space representations of~$\GL_2(\bQ_p)$ are residually of finite length, and that a list of the possible reductions can be given in generic cases.
 This uses Colmez's functor in a significant way.
 We could avoid this appeal to~\cite{Paskunasimage} by making explicit assumptions in Theorem~\ref{restriction} about the reduction of a unit ball in~$\Pi$: this would yield a statement that is a priori weaker than the one we prove, but equivalent to it in light of the results of~\cite{Paskunasimage}.
 Similarly, using the $p$-adic local Langlands correspondence one can easily prove a converse to Corollary~\ref{locallyalgebraic}.